 Finally, you can also be charged with grand theft if you repeatedly take money, labor, personal property, etc. from your employer and the total value of the property stolen totals more than $950 during any 12-month period.23

 Example: Laura works at the perfume counter of a department store.
 Every month, she quietly takes a bottle of perfume costing around $100 without paying for it.

 Laura may be charged with grand theft even though the individual items she took had a market value of much less than $950 because, added together, their total value was around $1,000.

 3. What are the penalties for a Penal Code 487 PC conviction?

 3.1.
 “Wobbler” penalties

 The decision to file charges for misdemeanor grand theft or felony grand theft is up to the prosecutor’s discretion.
-S/he will usually base the decision on
+They will usually base the decision on

 - the circumstances of your case, and

 If you are convicted of grand theft as a misdemeanor, you face up to one (1) year in county jail.25